brimdata/zed/zng/docs/spec.md

-ZNG has both a text form simply called "TZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "BZNG".
+ZNG has both a text form simply called "TZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "ZNG".

 ZNG is richly typed and thinner on the wire than JSON.
 Like [newline-delimited JSON (NDJSON)](http://ndjson.org/),